gregdevore/Projects/README.md

 **NYC_Taxi_Capstone_Project.pdf**

 This was the capstone project for my data science certificate program, which I worked on with one other student.
 We looked at trip and fare data for ~1.7 million taxi rides in the greater New York City area, and were tasked with proposing a business question that could be answered using the data set.
 We wanted to focus on something that would bring value to a business, and set about trying to predict the length of a ride (in seconds) given only information that would be known to the driver at the start of a trip.
 Project highlights include: Using k-means clustering to group rides by pickup location in order to model traffic, pulling in weather data from NOAA to add the effects of rain/snow on the length of a ride, and using hyperparameter tuning via 10-fold cross validation to select an appropriate machine learning model.
 Ultimately, a random forest regression model is able to predict the length of a ride with a validation RMSE of 4 minutes (the median trip length is 10 minutes), and a random forest classification model is able to classify trips as short, medium, or long with nearly 80% validation accuracy.

+**MarathonScraping.pdf**

+This was my first serious attempt at web scraping, a topic that I'd known about for a while, but was honestly intimidated by.
+I finally decided to take the plunge, and use web scraping to look at the top 100 finishers in the NYC marathon since the year 2000 using R. I used both the *rvest* and *RSelenium* packages, which made what could have been a very frustrating experience relatively painless.
+Overall, I found that the top finishing times haven't improved much in the last 17 years, and that the men's times have a smaller standard deviation relative to the mean compared to the women's.
+Also, the distribution of finishing times is always left skewed, with the trend only getting more pronounced over time.
+In other words, although the winning times aren't improving, the bulk of the top 100 are consistently finishing in a tighter pack.
+This trend is especially prevalent in the women's results.